Nanny Taxes in Massachusetts

 Workers’ Compensation Insurance

-In Massachusetts, if your household employee works at least 16 hours per week, you need to carry workers’ compensation insurance.
+In Massachusetts, you must carry workers’ compensation insurance if your household employee works at least 16 hours per week.
 Get a quote on workers’ compensation insurance.

 Domestic Workers’ Bill of Rights

-Massachusetts was one of the first states to pass a Domestic Workers’ Bill of Rights.
+Massachusetts was among the first states to pass a Domestic Workers’ Bill of Rights.
 The law provides clear guidelines for household employers and their workers.

 Under Massachusetts’ Domestic Workers’ Bill of Rights, household employees must receive: